What is BackupBuddy

 In my opinion, this is the best alternative to BackupBuddy.

-A quick look at support forums show that developers are quick in responding to queries and are willing to help the users.
+A quick look at the support forum shows that developers are quick in responding to queries and are willing to help the users.
 In my opinion support is as crucial as the product quality.
 These guys seem to be doing fine on the customer support part.

 Updraft now has a premium version .
 Check it out here